xot/ElectraOne/DOCUMENTATION.md

 ---
-title: Technical Documentation of the Aleton Live Remote Script for the Electra One
+title: Technical Documentation of the Ableton Live Remote Script for the Electra One
 author: Jaap-Henk Hoepman (info@xot.nl)
 ---